Saying Goodbye to Expedition 8.5 and Hello to Unifier - Part 2

 From 2007 to 2011, Ravi moved from Brazil, his native country, to Canada with the desire to live and learn another culture, as well as gain experience working in diverse environments.

 Since 2009, Ravi has been an important part of the team at Emerald Associates.
 He has participated in key integration projects with major clients, such as CL&P, Suncor and Nexen, acting as the key technical lead in all phases of the projects.
-Ravi is also a key contributor at Emerald Associates in the development of unique in-house products such as TAPS, EP-datawarehouse, CAPPS, P6-Auditor and P6-Loader.
+Ravi is also a key contributor at Emerald Associates in the development of unique in-house products such as TAPS, P6-Reporter (previously EP-datawarehouse), CAPPS, P6-Auditor and P6-Loader.

 Ravi is a dedicated and insightful developer, one who prides himself on the quality of his work.
 He truly strives to provide optimal functionality so that each piece of a complex integration system fits together to give the end-user what they really need and more.